Who Qualifies for Rental Insurance? Licensed Rent-a-Car Businesses Only

 It is absolutely essential to take rental car insurance before renting a car while on a trip.
 It protects you from unnecessary expenses in case of an accident or theft.
 In international rentals or regions where your standard policy might not apply, this protection becomes even more critical

-Key Differences Between Rental Car Insurance and Standard Car Insurance
+Key Differences Between Rental Insurance and Standard Insurance

 Rental car insurance is specific for the rental period and vehicle while standard car insurance is for your personal vehicle, which may extend to rentals depending on the company.
 While rental car insurance is taken for a short term, extending from a few days to a few weeks, standard car insurance is taken for a long term.
 The former demands a daily fee which varies with the provider whereas the latter is paid in monthly or annual premiums.
 Rental car insurance is optional and customizable at the rental desk whereas standard car insurance comes with pre-set coverage, any changes require formal updates.
 Rental car insurance is often limited to domestic rentals or specific regions but standard insurance may include international coverage.
 Rental agency handles the claim process in case of rental car insurance.
 You may have to file with your insurer and pay a deductible in case of a standard car insurance.